-- A. Following completion of the preliminary contribution period, each participating employer shall make contributions to the fund in the amount of: - (1) one percent of each participating employee's annual salary for the period July 1, 1990 through June 30, 2002; and - (2) up to one and three-tenths percent of each participating employee's annual salary beginning July 1, 2002.
+A. Following completion of the preliminary contribution period, each participating employer for the fiscal year beginning July 1, 1990 and thereafter shall make contributions to the fund in the amount of one percent of each participating employee's annual salary.
+Each employer that chooses to become a participating employer after

-Each employer that chooses to become a participating employer after January 1, 1998 shall make contributions to the fund in the amount determined to be appropriate by the board.
+January 1, 1998 shall make contributions to the fund in the amount determined to be appropriate by the board.